Skip to article frontmatterSkip to article content

 Annual temperature extremes over Spain — part 2: a spatially varying climate response

-This is a direct follow-up to 01_spain_extremes.
-Same block-maxima data, same GEV likelihood, same Iberian grid — but we upgrade β from a scalar to a spatial GP, so each location gets its own warming amplification rate.
+A direct follow-up to 01_spain_extremes.
+Same block-maxima data, same xtremax GEV likelihood, same Iberian grid — but we upgrade β from a scalar to a spatial GP, so each location gets its own warming amplification rate.

 Background — the multiplicative model